capsule-org/react-integration-examples/README.md

   - `nextjs-app`: Example using Next.js with App Router & SSR.
   - `pwa-app`: Example Progressive Web App with React.
 - `packages`: Contains shared packages and components used by the example applications.
-  - `integration-examples`: Houses all the shared React component tutorial examples.
+  - `integration-examples/src/examples`: Houses all the shared React component tutorial examples.
 These are imported by each individual example application.
+    - `CapsuleModalAuthenticationExample.tsx`: Start to finish integration example of Capsule modal authentication.
+    - `CapsuleSigningExamples.ts`: Examples of setting up message signing with Viem and Ethers packages.
+    - `EmailAuthenticationExample.tsx`: Example of email-based authentication flow.
+    - `RainbowkitAuthenticationExample.tsx`: Integration example using Rainbowkit for authentication.
+    - `WalletPregenerationExample.tsx`: Example of pre-generating wallets.
+    - `Web3OnboardAuthenticationExample.tsx`: Example of authentication using BlockNative's Web3-Onboard.

 ## Setup Instructions